 Nectar Recipe.
-To make nectar for your feeder, mix one part white sugar with 4 parts boiled water.
+To make nectar for your feeder, mix one-part white sugar with 4 parts boiled water.
 Dissolve the sugar and let it cool before filling the feeder.
 Never use red food dye as it is harmful to the birds and never use a sugar substitute such as honey or molasses.
-I have been told to make the nectar a bit sweeter in the early spring to attract them to your feeder and to make it a bit sweeter at Labor Day or the date in your area when they start to migrate south for the winter.
+I have been told to make the nectar a bit sweeter in the early spring to attract them to your feeder and to make it a bit sweeter at Labor Day or the date in your area when they start to migrate south for the winter

 How to Attract Humming Birds to Your feeder.
 Think of the basics; food protection and reproduction.
 First, hummers need substantial foliage for them hide from predators and to build a nest in safety.
 They like pine trees, and aspens and cactus.
 This varies by region.
 Some places it can even be a bush in tall grasses.
 Next, they need fresh water for drinking.
 Third they need food.
 Bright colored flowers, particularly tubular shaped flowers will attract hummers.
 Having a feeder to supplement flower nectar is also important.

 The Right Feeder Feeders need to be clean of bacteria and mildew which can cause death.
 This is why it is very important to research and buy the best feeder that is easy for you and healthy for the bird.
 A colored glass feeder that will deflect the sun’s rays will keep the nectar fresh longer.
 This makes it easier for you.
 Clear glass feeders are harder to maintain because the nectar will go rancid in 4 to 5 days and start growing mildew after that.
 Hummers have great memories and once they have tasted rancid nectar at your feeder they will never come back.
 To make things worse, they will tell all the other birdies that you are selling bad crack.
-Thus a clear glass feeder requires more work and if your forget and do not do the work, you could lose your hummers for that season.
+Thus a clear glass feeder requires more work and if you forget and do not do the work, you could lose your hummers for that season.
 The colored glass feeders, depending on your situation, can go weeks without needing to clean out the feeder.
 Also, the colored glass feeders are resistant to growing mildew.
 It is so much easier just to rinse with warm water and refill the colored glass feeder.
-Hopefully your hummers will have drained the feeder before then.
+Hopefully, your hummers will have drained the feeder before then.
 Red colored plastic is bad for releasing chemicals into the nectar.
 Look for food safe plastics and metal flowers like copper.
 I especially like the flowers on my feeder that are riveted into the top so replacement parts for the flowers are never needed.
 Feeders that have many ports and niches inside the feeder base are prone to getting crusty with sugar and growing mildew.
 All those angles and crannies are hard to clean.
 Look for a feeder that is easy to clean Some humming birds like to conserve energy while feeding so it is a good idea to provide them with a perch.
 Feeders with a plastic perch often will crack in the sun and break after the first year of use.
 It is much better to find a feeder that has a build in perch that is part of the base.
 Feeders that drip in the hot sun or in the wind are a nightmare.
-Sugar gets on the ground attracting ants, raccoons and wasps (or worse).
+Sugar gets on the ground attracting ants, raccoons, and wasps (or worse).
 If you have a feeder that seems to go down in volume but you never see a humming bird then you have a dripping feeder.

-Viewing hummers is best just before dark, when they are loading up on sugar before bed time.
+Viewing hummers is best just before dark, when they are loading up on sugar before bedtime.
 You can usually hear that high pitch noise before you see them.